craigh411/vue-star-rating/README.md

 [See this example on JSFiddle](https://jsfiddle.net/craig_h_411/mcz7oha2/)

-###  Sycning Rating Values when using Vue 2.1.x and below
+###  Syncing Rating Values when using Vue 2.1.x and below

 If you are using Vue 2.1.x or below the following is the equivelent to the `v-model` example above: